Dave Hollis, former Disney executive and ex-husband of motivational speaker Rachel Hollis, dies at 47

 After his wife's blog and 2018 book, "Girl, Wash Your Face," gained widespread popularity, he left Disney — after having been there for 17 years — and became CEO of The Hollis Company, which focused on producing media content, books and events.

 "I finally one day said, 'Fine, I don't trust it.
 I think that there's some snake oil in this personal development space but it's worked for you.
-I have to at least see what it's about,'" he told the Associated Press in September of 2018.
+I have to at least see what it's about,'" he told The Associated Press in September 2018.

 Together, the couple ran popular self-improvement seminars.